GanesamoorthiM/Cancer_Prediction/README.md

 ## Acknowledgements

-- This project was based on live uprgrad session on EDA and Case Study Anaylsis
+- This project was based on live uprgrad session on Case Study Anaylsis